jess-disguise/notes/reactJS.md

         return <Square
             value={this.state.squares[i]}
-            /* Since the Board passes onClick={() => this.handleClick(i)} to Square, the Square onClick calls the Board’s handleClick(i) when clicked */ onClick={() => this.handleClick(i)}
+            /* Since the Board passes onClick={() => this.handleClick(i)} to Square, the Square onClick calls the Board's handleClick(i) when clicked */ onClick={() => this.handleClick(i)}
         />;
     }